aleksei-berezkin/typique/README.md

 }>
 ```

-Typique outputs this CSS as is.
-You can also mix local and global classnames:
+Typique outputs this CSS unchanged.
+You can also mix local and global class names:

 ```ts
 const flexClass = 'flex-0' satisfies Css<{